 For many who plan on staying in Dubai for the foreseeable future, renting an apartment or villa on a long-term basis is a good option.

-With a good property agent in tow and plenty of prior research, long-term rentals can be secured and moved into fairly quickly with the right documentation.
+With a good property agent in tow and plenty of research, long-term rentals can be secured and moved into fairly quickly with the right documentation.

 To prepare a tenancy contract you will need:

 To secure a property, residents will need to put down a security deposit cheque and agency fee, each of which are typically five per cent of the annual rent.

 In the UAE, rental contracts are valid for 12 months and are hard to break if someone wants to vacate the property early.